Disney Renaissance: Remakes

 Beauty and the Beast, directed by Bill Condon, was released on March 17, 2017, as the first live-action adaptation of the Disney Renaissance.
 Alan Menken returned for writing a new score and new songs with Tim Rice.
 The film grossed over $1.2 billion worldwide, becoming the highest-grossing live-action musical film, second-highest-grossing film of 2017, and the tenth-highest-grossing film of all time.
 Beauty and the Beast received positive reviews from critics, with many praising its faithfulness to the original animated film, the elements used from the Broadway musical, performances, visual style, musical score, songs, costume design, and production values, though criticism was drawn toward its character designs, the auto-tuning of the singing voices, and the inclusion of new Menken songs that deviated in tone from his previous creative zenith.

 Aladdin, directed and co-written by Guy Ritchie, is the second live-action Disney Renaissance adaptation theatrically released in the United States on May 24, 2019.
 Alan Menken returned again to write new music and songs with Benj Pasek and Justin Paul.
 It grossed $1 billion worldwide, becoming the ninth-highest-grossing film of 2019.
-The film received mixed reviews from critics, with praise for its music, costume design, and the performances of actors, but criticism for Ritchie's direction and the screenplay.
+The film received mixed reviews from critics, with praise for its music, costume design, and the performances of actors but criticism for Ritchie's direction and the screenplay.

-The third live-action Disney Renaissance remake became CGI remake The Lion King (directed and produced by Jon Favreau).
+The third Disney Renaissance remake was The Lion King, directed and produced by Jon Favreau.
 It was theatrically released in the United States on July 19, 2019.
 Hans Zimmer returned as composer, and Elton John and Tim Rice returned to write new songs with Beyoncé.
-It grossed over $1.6 billion worldwide, becoming highest-grossing animated film of all time, the highest-grossing musical film of all time, the highest-grossing remake of all time, the highest-grossing Walt Disney Pictures film of all time, the second-highest-grossing film of 2019, and the seventh highest-grossing film of all time.
-The film received mixed reviews from critics, with praise for its visual effects, music, and vocal performances, but criticism for its lack of originality, and facial emotion on the characters.
+It grossed over $1.6 billion worldwide, becoming the highest-grossing animated film of all time, the highest-grossing musical film of all time, the highest-grossing remake of all time, the highest-grossing Walt Disney Pictures film of all time, the second-highest-grossing film of 2019, and the seventh highest-grossing film of all time.
+The film received mixed reviews from critics, with praise for its visual effects, music, and vocal performances, but criticism for its lack of originality and facial emotion on the characters.